SphtKr/homebridge-zway/README.md

 #### Specify a switch to be an `Outlet`

 Tagging a device with `Homebridge.Service.Type:Outlet` makes a `switchBinary` into an `Outlet` service instead of a switch.
 The main functional reason you would want to do this is when a device also has a Watt meter, it will add an `OutletInUse` Characteristic that will become "true" once the wattage consumed rises above a specified level (the default is `2` Watts, see also the tag `Homebridge.OutletInUse.Level:*value*` below).
 This, for example, would let you put your bedside phone charger on a Watt meter, and when you plug your phone in for the night, a HomeKit trigger could set your "Good Night" scene.

+#### Button as `StatefulProgrammableSwitch`

+By default, `toggleButton` devices are bridged as `StatelessProgrammableSwitch` services, which is best for triggering scenes.
+However, if you want to control a single device with a button, it may be easier to specify the `Homebridge.Service.Type:StatefulProgrammableSwitch` tag for your device, which gives the button a state value that you can more easily build automations against.

+Note that the switch's state is always set to `0` at Homebridge startup, since it doesn't know what to pull its initial state from.
+The state value only persists as long as Homebridge is running.

 #### `sensorBinary` as Contact Sensor, Motion sensor, or Leak sensor